Ormoc: Philippine Revolution

 Ormoc was a hotbed of revolutionaries seeking independence from Spanish rule. from which they would take part a few months after the outbreak of the Philippine Revolution that occurred on August 1896.
 In which Leyte was in control from the Revolutionary Government controlled by Vicente Lukban.

 Early American Period

 After the fall of the Revolution.
-A civil government was established on Leyte on April 22, 1901 when the Filipinos were under the authority of the Americans. from which the revolutionary leader Faustino Ablen inspired locals to join the Pulahan Movement.
+A civil government was established on Leyte on April 22, 1901, when the Filipinos were under the authority of the Americans. from which the revolutionary leader Faustino Ablen inspired locals to join the Pulahan Movement.
 In 1903, the municipality of Albuera was consolidated into Ormoc.

 World War II

 After the Japanese Occupation and a rule of Second Philippine Republic.
 Ormoc is a garrison of small divisions of the Imperial Japanese Army.
-With the Allies near the City.
-Japan begin to reinforce the city and the Battle of Ormoc Bay begins.
+With the Allies near the city.
+Japan began to reinforce the city and the Battle of Ormoc Bay begins.
 The city is liberated afterwards.